Realizing stock market crashes: stochastic cusp catastrophe model of returns under the time-varying volatility: Estimation

 As observed log-prices are contamined with microstructure noise in the real world, subsequent literature has developed several estimators.
-While it is important to consider both jumps and microstructure noise in the data, our main interest is in estimating the catastrophe theory and addressing the question if it can be used to explain the deterministic part of stock market returns.
+While it is important to consider both jumps and microstructure noise in the data, our main interest is in estimating catastrophe theory and addressing the question if it can be used to explain the deterministic part of stock market returns.
 Thus, we will restrict ourselves to the simplest estimator which uses sparse sampling to deal with the microstructure noise.
-Extant literature shows the support of this simple estimator, most recently, \cite{patton} run a horse race of most popular estimators and conclude that when the simple realized volatility is computed using 5 minutes sampling, it is very hard to be outperformed.
+Extant literature shows the support of this simple estimator, most recently, \cite{patton} run a horse race of most popular estimators and conclude that when the simple realized volatility is computed using 5-minute sampling, it is very hard to be outperformed.

 In the first step, we thus estimate the realized volatility from the stock market returns using 5-min data as proposed by the theory and normalize the daily returns to obtain returns with constant volatility.
+While using the daily returns, $h=1$ and we drop $h$ for the ease of notation from now on.

 In the second step, we apply stochastic cusp catastrophe to model the normalized stock market returns.
 While state variable of the cusp is a canonical variable, it is an unknown smooth transformation of the actual state variable of the system.
 As proposed by \cite{grasman}, we allow for the first order approximation to the true smooth transition allowing the measured $\tilde{r}$ to be a